 “Total person movement and total person capacity are primary performance measures for transit streets that encompass the current and long-term potential of a street to serve the city.” — NACTO

-Mobility can also be measured in terms of access to destinations in set amounts of time or simply by the number of bus and transit stops that you can reach by foot.
+Mobility can also be measured in terms of access to destinations in set amounts of time or simply by the number of transit stops within walking distance.
 Research suggests that most people are willing to walk for about five minutes before opting to drive.
 That is why the 400-meter buffer (0.25 miles) is usually applied around bus stops and the 800-meter buffer (0.5 miles) – around rail stations.

 “When you double the block size, you quadruple the number of fatal accidents on non-highway streets” — Jeff Speck